carrotincentives/build-maven-action/README.md

 # build-maven-action
-A reusable GitHub Action to build Java applications with Maven, create a Docker image, and push it to a registry
+A reusable GitHub Action to build Java applications with Maven, build a Docker image, and push it to a registry